 - Professional firms from which you were previously introduced: Such as Complete Accounting Solutions Limited

-- Member Firms: British Taxpayers Association Ltd is wholly owned by Harris Stewart Ltd, and information which may be relevant to you, may be provided by Harris Stewart Ltd.
+- Member Firms: British Taxpayers Association Ltd is wholly owned by Harris Stewart Ltd (which is now wholly owned by Wilfred T Fry Ltd.) and information which may be relevant to you, may be provided by Harris Stewart Ltd, British Taxpayers Association and/or Wilfred T Fry Ltd.

 - Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below: